ersilia-os/chem-sampler/README.md

 5. Similarity limits (upper and lower bounds) with `--sim_ub` and `--sim_lb` flags. (range 0.0 - 1.0, 1.0 being identical to the input)
 6. Similarity score distribution with `--distribution` flag

-Note: you can run all the samplers (except mollib and fasmifra) and concat the result into a csv file using `python src/sampler.py 'data/in.csv' 'data/out.csv' --sampler all --num_samples 100 --sim_ub 0.9 --sim_lb 0.3 --distribution ramp`
+Note: you can run all the samplers (except mollib and fasmifra, unless you fill in the prerequisites) and concat the result into a csv file using
+`python src/sampler.py 'data/in.csv' 'data/out.csv' --sampler all --num_samples 100 --sim_ub 0.9 --sim_lb 0.3 --distribution ramp`

 ### API